duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/30_advanced_demos/39_megacity.md

 Resolution: This problem is an open development problem, to improve the results tune the parameters of the `unicorn_intersection_node`, the procedure is explained in the [troubleshooting section](#trouble-unicorn_intersection).

+Symptom: The demo fails, and it complains of a missing camera calibration file (usually is the `ground_projection_node` the first to die)

+Resolution: Run the [camera calibration](#camera-calib) again.

 Maintainer: Contact Gianmarco Bernasconi (ETHZ) via Slack for further assistance.